kunfengchen/carnd-p4/README.md

 The camera calibration images, test road images, and videos are available in this [repository](https://github.com/udacity/CarND-Advanced-Lane-Lines).

 ### Camera Calibration
-OpenCV functions or other methods are used to calculate the correct camera matrix and distortion coefficients using the calibration chessboard images provided in the repository.
+OpenCV functions are implemented in in [camera_cal.py](camera_cal.py) to calculate the correct camera matrix and distortion coefficients using the calibration chessboard images provided in the repository.

 Compute the camera calibration matrix and distortion coefficients given a set of chessboard images (in the camera_cal folder in the repository).
+The function is implemented in calibrate_camera() that takes in numbers of corners in x and y directions and save the calibration matrix result in file camera_cal/camera_dist.p.
+The funtion uses provided images in camera_cal/calibraion*.jpg to caculate the results.
+The results are saved to file for pipeline process.

+    ```
+    ret, corners = cv2.findChessboardCorners(gray, (corners_x, corners_y), None)
+    ```

+    ```
+    python3 camera_cal.py --calibrate --visual
+    Found corners on camera_cal/calibration10.jpg
+    Found corners on camera_cal/calibration11.jpg
+    Found corners on camera_cal/calibration7.jpg
+    Found corners on camera_cal/calibration8.jpg
+    Found corners on camera_cal/calibration16.jpg
+    Found corners on camera_cal/calibration20.jpg
+    Found corners on camera_cal/calibration13.jpg
+    Found corners on camera_cal/calibration14.jpg
+    Found corners on camera_cal/calibration3.jpg
+    Found corners on camera_cal/calibration17.jpg
+    Found corners on camera_cal/calibration2.jpg
+    Found corners on camera_cal/calibration15.jpg
+    Found corners on camera_cal/calibration6.jpg
+    Found corners on camera_cal/calibration19.jpg
+    Found corners on camera_cal/calibration12.jpg
+    Found corners on camera_cal/calibration9.jpg
+    Found corners on camera_cal/calibration18.jpg
+    ```

 ### Pipeline (single images)
 for a series of test images (in the test_images folder in the repository):